IBM/aspera-cli/docs/README.md

 Listing transfers supports the API syntax.

-In addition, it is possible to place a single `query` parameter in the request to filter the results : `filter`, following the syntax:
+In addition, it is possible to place a single `query` parameter in the request to filter the results: `filter`, following the syntax:

 ```text
 (field operator value)and(field operator value)...